 The most challenging part of the profession

-Just as in theater, in music everything for me is based on the belief that I create a mood, share beauty, and initiate thought processes.
-Through me, a moment of immersion in bliss is created.
-The pure idea of beauty.
+Whether in theatre or music, everything for me rests on the belief that I create atmosphere, share beauty and spark thought.
+Through me comes a moment of immersion in bliss.
+A pure idea of beauty.
 The birth of inspiration through a light meditative state.

-Immersion in dance through melody did not arise yesterday.
-Ancient ancestors entered a musical trance to cleanse the mind.
-Think about why you dance or simply nod your head to the beat of Techno, Drum’n’Bass, Funk, Disco, or Melodic.
+Immersion in dance through melody did not emerge yesterday.
+Our ancient ancestors entered musical trance states to cleanse the mind.
+Think about why you dance or simply nod your head to Techno, Drum’n’Bass, Funk, Disco or Melodic music.

 Bernard Nazarmuhamedov

-Even people who have been in the profession for a long time have doubts.
+Even people who have spent many years in the profession experience doubts.

-We are living Souls, and there are rare hours of doubt.
-In such moments, I turn to the origins and the masters.
-Today, there is a wealth of literature available on the history of the birth of House and Techno.
-One of my favorite books is «Electrochoc» by Laurent Garnier.
-I recommend it.
+We are living souls, and there are rare moments of uncertainty.
+At such times, I return to the roots and to the masters.
+Today, there is a great deal of literature available on the origins of House and Techno.
+One of my favourite books is Electrochoc by Laurent Garnier.
+I highly recommend it.

 Bernard Nazarmukhamedov